Heartestrella/AuraShell/README_en.md

 ---

 ### 🪟 Other Notes
+- Due to issues with WebEngine, the software experiences lag when dragging.
 - If fonts display incorrectly, ensure the font is installed on your system
 - Some minor style mismatches may appear in specific themes